Available Education Benefits

 Veterans attending UT Southwestern Medical Center are eligible to receive the following federal benefits:

-The Montgomery GI Bill is for individuals who have served on Active Duty.
+The Montgomery GI Bill (MGIB) is for individuals who have served on active duty.
 Benefits are provided up to 36 months and generally must be used within 10 years of discharge.
-This bill can be applied for prior to discharge.
-The monthly benefit paid is based on the length of service, category, and DoD put kickers into your MGIB Fund (if applicable).
-Monthly W.A.V.E.
-(Web Automated Verification of Enrollment) verification is needed to receive payments.
+The MGIB can be applied for prior to discharge.
+The monthly benefit paid is based on the length of service, category, and Department of Defense kickers into your MGIB Fund (if applicable).
+Monthly WAVE (Web Automated Verification of Enrollment) verification is needed to receive payments.

 Vocational Rehabilitation and Employment (Chapter 31)